popphp/pop-console/README.md

     Which is your favorite letter: A, B, C, or D?
 B   // <- User types 'B' Your favorite letter is B.

-These are pretty basic example.
+These are pretty basic examples.
 Ideally, you could wire an application to use the console but setting routes, controllers and actions.
 Refer to the [Pop PHP Skeleton](https://github.com/popphp/popphp-skeleton) example application to see how to wire up a CLI-based application using Pop PHP.